Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. function:: on_connect()

-    Called when the client has successfully connected to Discord.
+    Called when the client has successfully connected to Fosscord.
 This is not the same as the client being fully prepared, see :func:`on_ready` for that.

     The warnings on :func:`on_ready` also apply.